How To Lower High Blood Pressure

 • saturated fats

-Before making any significant dietary changes, you should have a discussion with your doctor first.
+Before making significant dietary changes, you should discuss them with your doctor first.

-It is a good idea to download a list of food for diabetes and high blood pressure to see if you are meeting your requirements.
-Having a plan in front of you will help you remember what foods are part of a diabetic friendly diet.
+It is a good idea to go through a list of foods for diabetes and high blood pressure to see if you are meeting your requirements.
+Having a plan in front of you will help you remember what foods are part of a diabetic-friendly diet.

-When you increase your physical activity, you’ll need to protect your feet as much as possible.
-Diabetic socks will improve circulation, keep your feet safe from cuts, reduce injuries, and lower the risk of developing blood clots.
-They promote healthy blood circulation to the heart and prevent blood from flowing in reverse.
+When you increase your physical activity, you'll need to protect your feet as much as possible.
+Diabetic socks will improve circulation, keep your feet safe from cuts, reduce injuries, and lower the risk of developing blood clots and infections.
+They promote healthy blood circulation to the heart and prevent blood from flowing reversely.

 Get your pair of diabetic socks and keep your blood flow in check!